tmsebel/UserAction/README.md

 **Technical Foundation**
 - **Dataset**: Utilizes Symptom2Disease.csv, containing labeled symptoms for diseases like malaria and urinary tract infections, ensuring robust symptom-disease mapping.
-- **AI Model**: Powered by an NLP model (e.g., Grok 3), it processes user inputs and matches them to dataset patterns with high accuracy.
+- **AI Model**: Powered by an NLP model, it processes user inputs and matches them to dataset patterns with high accuracy.
 - **Deployment**: Designed for low-bandwidth environments, ensuring functionality on basic smartphones or community internet hubs.

 **Impact and Alignment with SDG 3**